knarbmakes/pern-app-builder/README.md

-# mern-app-builder
+# pern-app-builder

-An shell script for quickly scaffolding a MERN stack from a set of templates.
+An shell script for quickly scaffolding a PERN stack from a set of templates.

-MERN = MongoDB + Express + React + Node.js
+PERN = Postgres + Express + React + Node.js

 ## Features

 - Uses Yarn workspaces for segmenting server, client and common library for types
 - Full Typescript support
-- Mongoose Data Layer
+- Postgres Data Layer
 - Password Login Authentication
 - Common set of React hooks for querying and mutating data.
 - Pino Logging HTTP requests with Context ID